willsirius/dm_control/README.md

 Install `GLFW` and `GLEW` through your Linux distribution's package manager.
-For example, on Debian and Ubuntu, this can be done by running `sudo apt-get install libglfw3 libglew2.0`.
+For example, on Debian and Ubuntu, this can be done by running `sudo apt-get install libglfw3 libglew-dev`.

 ## Additional instructions for Homebrew users on macOS